 Rev Edward H. Cottrell, Jr is currently the full-time local pastor at Hope United Methodist Church in Hope Indiana.
-Pastor Ed also chaplains the Hope Police Department and Hope Fire Department.
+Pastor Ed also chaplains the Hope Police Department, Hope Fire Department. and Clay Township Fire Department.
 With his EMT certification current in the State of Indiana, he responds to emergencies here in Hope for the safety of our community.
 The Hope Ministerial Association brought Pastor Ed onboard to help bring our ecumenical churches closer together serving our community in a broader sense through the eight active churches involved with the association.
 Pastor Ed preaches to us on how the scriptures are relevant to us today.

 Pastor Ed came to us from Maple Hill UMC in July of 2017 after being appointed there as a part-time pastor in 2008.
 He retired from full-time employment at I.U.
 Health Methodist Hospital Emergency Room on the Critical Care side as a Physicians Extender/Tech and secretarial positions.
 He has been an EMT with Lifeline Critical Care Transport on the Neo/Peds team; Rural/Metro Ambulance Incorporated all located in Indianapolis Indiana; been in the Emergency Medical Services since 1975.
 On Warren Township Fire Department in April of 1975 as a volunteer and became an EMT in 1977, started professionally with Aid Ambulance in November 1977.
 In 1979 started functioning as one of the Critical Care EMT’s driving the Riley Transport at Aid Ambulance which in 1994 was acquired by Rural/Metro.
 In 1979 became a dispatcher for Marion County Rural Fire until 1994.
 During that time in communications gained national education to be an Emergency Dispatcher Instructor.
 In 1996 Riley Hospital took the program in-house to develop The Riley Transport Team and was asked to be a part of that program.
 In 2005 the program was taken under the Lifeline Critical Care Transport.